jwodder/labelmaker/README.md

 - `--dry-run` — Do not change anything in GitHub, but do emit log messages showing what would be changed.

+- `-F FILE`/`--repo-file FILE` — Also operate on all repositories listed in the given file.
+Repositories must be listed one per line.
+Leading & trailing whitespace is ignored.
+Blank lines and lines starting with `#` are skipped.

 - `-P NAME`/`--profile NAME` — Specify which profile in the configuration file to use.
 Defaults to the value of `defaults.profile` in the configuration